How it all started

-Our family has always LOVED fireworks.
-Every year, we would invite family and friends to the farm for the Showalter 4th of Julycelebration.
-Steve would go out and buy the two biggest fireworks assortments he could find, and tell everyone else to bring what they had to fill in around ours.
+Since 1987 our family has always LOVED fireworks.
+Every year, we would invite family and friends to the farm for the Showalter 4th of July celebration.
+Steve would go out and buy the two biggest fireworks assortments he could find and tell everyone else to bring what they had to fill in around ours.
 He would divide the fireworks up between several containers, and then everyone would start shooting!
 Hamburgers….Hot dogs….Mom’s potato salad….and FIREWORKS!

 As each additional year came, we kept adding and improving things to keep up with the demand.
 We expanded the building twice; more than tripling its original size by the mid-1990’s.
 We added a concrete floor, entrance & exit gates, cash registers & checkout counters, people to direct traffic, door greeters, stockers, sackers, and of course ~ more barrels.

 Around 1995, we met a guy by the name of Jack Clements who owned a Class B fireworks company, Rainbow Fireworks.
 We had approached him about shooting a display fireworks show for us the night of July 4th, as a thank you to our loyal customers (and our neighbors who had to listen to 10 days of explosives).
 He helped us acquire the proper licenses, and we shot our first display show.
 One show led to another, and eventually Steve & his oldest son, Matt, were shooting shows around the area on an annual basis.
 We started telling Jack that when and if he decided to retire, to come talk to us first.
 It wasn’t long, and we received that phone call.

 Since then, business has literally been one explosion after another.
 We are now a part of hundreds of different display firework shows.
 Shooting across an 11 state area during the 4th of July holiday week, bringing smiles and laughter to thousands of spectators.